Dramatic video emerges of police shooting at armed motorist in Auckland

 Waitemata District Commander Superintendent Nailia Hassan said the man "needed to be stopped" as he posed an extreme risk to public safety.

-The incident began at 3pm yesterday when the driver discharged a firearm multiple times in Northcote, starting a police pursuit which crossed three motorway networks over the next hour.
+The incident began at 3pm yesterday when the driver allegedly discharged a firearm multiple times in Northcote, starting a police pursuit which crossed three motorway networks over the next hour.

 Police were first notified at 3.12pm of a firearms incident on Potter Ave, Northcote, where multiple shots were reportedly fired following an altercation.

-The offender then fled the scene in a red Holden sedan where he was observed by the Eagle helicopter driving southbound on the Northern Motorway.
+The offender then allegedly fled the scene in a red Holden sedan where he was observed by the Eagle helicopter driving southbound on the Northern Motorway.

 The vehicle then drove on the Northwestern Motorway before turning around and continuing back towards the city.